Adolis García Preview, Player Props: Rangers vs. Twins

 Adolis García At The Plate

-- Garcia has 118 hits, which is best among Texas hitters this season, while batting .252 with 55 extra-base hits.
+- Garcia leads Texas in total hits (118) this season while batting .250 with 55 extra-base hits.

-- He ranks 88th in batting average, 71st in on base percentage, and 22nd in slugging among qualifying batters in baseball.
+- Among the qualifying hitters in baseball, he ranks 93rd in batting average, 77th in on-base percentage, and 22nd in slugging.

-- Garcia has had at least one RBI in 42.3% of his games this season (52 of 123), with more than one RBI 24 times (19.5%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Garcia has driven home a run in 52 games this season (41.9%), including more than one RBI in 19.4% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.